When did Northeastern Illinois University become smoke-free?

-If I am an employee, will I be fired if I don’t quit smoking?
+If I am an employee, can I be fired if I don’t quit smoking?

 You will not be fired for being a smoker, but all employees, students and visitors are expected to comply with the policy by not smoking on University property.
 Repeated policy violations of any kind could result in termination.
 If you are interested in quitting smoking, the University provides resources to help you quit.

-The law will be enforced through education and existing disciplinary procedures:
+The law is enforced through education and existing disciplinary procedures:

-- Northeastern Illinois University launched a communication campaign about the specifics of the policy more than four months before the law takes effect.
-The University continues to educate about the policy through flyers, handouts, informational events, notices in University publications and signage.
+- Northeastern Illinois University launched a communication campaign about the specifics of the policy more than four months before the law took effect.
+The University continued to educate about the policy through flyers, handouts, informational events, notices in University publications and signage.

-- In cases of repeated and purposeful noncompliance, students will be referred to the Division of Student Affairs.
-Employees will be referred to their supervisor or Human Resources.
+- In cases of repeated and purposeful noncompliance, students are referred to the Division of Student Affairs.
+Employees are referred to their supervisor or the Office of Human Resources.